apache/arrow/python/doc/INSTALL.md

 #### Python requirements

-You will need Python 2.7, 3.4, or 3.5 installed.
-Earlier releases are not being targeted.
+You will need Python (CPython) 2.7, 3.4, or 3.5 installed.
+Earlier releases and are not being targeted.

+> This library targets CPython only due to an emphasis on interoperability with
+> pandas and NumPy, which are only available for CPython.

 The build requires NumPy, Cython, and a few other Python dependencies: